 The falls are so pretty too, I mean just look at this!!

-Now, onto the Avalanche trail .
+Now, onto the Avalanche trail.
 It is a 5.7 in and out trail.
 The end view of avalanche lake is so worth it!
 Look at the view below!

 After the morning hike, we headed to higher ground- the Going-to-the-sun road.
 Let me just say a few things about this road.
 If you have anxiety and a fear of heights, this road is a killer.
-My hands were cramped by the time I got to Logan’s pass.
-My son got a photo of me driving (below).
-You can see I was right up on the steering wheel, driving with both hands and my whole body was totally stiff. 🙂 I thought I was going to die!
+My hands were cramped by the time I got to Logan's pass.

 If you don’t have anxiety or a fear of heights, you will probably love this road, just like my family did.

-It was really hard to get a good photo of the drop offs, but trust me, they are pretty substantial.
+It was really hard to get a good photo of the drop-offs, but trust me, they are pretty substantial.

 We hit Logan’s pass with the intention of hiking the Hidden Lake trail.
 Unfortunately, it was closed because of bear activity, so we hiked the overlook trail instead.
 This is a beautiful trail covered in wildflowers and so many beautiful views.

 A good portion of the trail was covered in snow, which made me grateful for my new hiking shoes with awesome grip!
-The boys slipped and slid the whole way up and down, which wasn’t a bad thing in their mind.
+The boys slipped and slid the whole way up and down, which wasn't a bad thing in their minds.

 The photo below shows the lake from the overlook.
 Just beautiful, right?
 If I was a better writer I am sure I could think of a more appropriate way to describe it, but I couldn’t!

 After lunch, we decided to hit one last trail for the day.
-We were looking for one with a lot less traffic as it was mid day by this point.
+We were looking for one with a lot less traffic as it was mid-day by this point.
 Peigan Pass seemed like the perfect one.
-It starts along the Siyeh Creek and amazing views.
-The trail is covered with wildflowers too.
-So pretty.
-On this trail we saw several piles of fresh bear scat.
-They were in the area for sure, but we didn’t see any.
+It starts along Siyeh Creek and has amazing views.

-After a few miles in we made a unanimous decision to head back to campsite for a little rest.
+After a few miles in we made a unanimous decision to head back to the campsite for a little rest.
 We had logged 10 miles so far, and that felt like enough for one day.

 Lake Mcdonald is just as beautiful as the photos you see online.
 The lake is covered in these beautiful, colorful smooth rocks.